-The assumption seems likely, though it cannot be easily tested, that the packing and the rows of stones in the revetment wall were laid contemporaneously, thus gradually building up the edge of the Terrace.
-The top of the packing was coated with the same baqaya material found lining the inside of the revetment wall.
-This produced a well-demarcated surface, with an upward slope identical in orientation to that of the modern tell.
+The assumption seems likely, though it cannot be easily tested, that packing and rows of stones in the revetment wall were laid contemporaneously, thus building up gradually the edge of the Terrace.

+The top of the packing was coated with the same baqaya material that we found lining the inside of the revetment wall.
+This produced a very well demarcated surface, with an upward slope identical in orientation to that of the modern tell.
 Following this slope, we would reach exactly the threshold of the Phase 1 temple we excavated in 1984.

 The baqaya layer reached an elevation just below the top of the stones of the revetment wall.
-In the material that overlays this layer, there are fragments of mudbrick that are not set in place but are rather unevenly distributed.
-We interpret them as being the debris of the brick surface that we assume to have originally covered the baqaya glacis, as shown by the trench B6.10
+In the material that overlays this layer, there are fragments of mudbrick, that are not set in place but are rather unevenly distributed.
+We interpret them as being the debris of the brick surface that we assume to have originally covered the baqaya glacis, as shown by the trench B6.
+11

-3.5 Footings and Use Areas at the Base of the Wall
+3.5 Footings and use areas at the base of the wall

 Significantly, the area in front of the western apron in J2 shows a distinctive occupational history.
-Here we have use areas that became progressively more marked as the excavations proceed downward.
+Here we have use areas that became progressively more marked as the excavations proceed downwards.

 In the first place, we found substantial accumulations with strong lenses of ash and charcoal.
-These suggest that some activity was taking place that involved burning.
-The occasion may have been the preparation of sacrificial offerings, not unlike the situation in southern Mesopotamia where a so-called "kitchen" temple is found at the base of the ziggurat, i.e., an installation where offerings are prepared and then brought to the top of the Temple Tower itself.
+These suggest that some activity was taking place here that involved burning.
+The occasion may have been the preparation of sacrificial offerings, not unlike the situation in southern Mesopotamia where a so-called "kitchen" temple is found at the base of the ziggurat, i.e., an installation where offerings are prepared to be then brought to the top of the Temple Tower itself.

-The second piece of evidence consists of minor installations that we assume served to set off the area next to the revetment wall and the staircase from its immediate surroundings.
-In Phase 6b there is what appears to be an offering table and in Phase 6a there are several screen walls (two of them to the height of only one course of stones) that demarcate an area west of the staircase, enclosed on three sides (see Ill.
+The second piece of evidence that we have consists of minor installations that we assume served to set off the area next to the revetment wall and the staircase from its immediate surroundings.
+In Phase 6b we have what appears to be an offering table and in Phase 6a we have several screen walls (two of them to the height of only one course of stones) that demarcate an area west of the staircase, enclosed on three sides (see Ill.
 3, 4).

 In area J1, too, we have curtain walls from the early Mittani period.
 But in addition, we also have a sizeable footing placed directly against the base of the wall, as if a large bench.
 It is interesting to note, therefore, that while the top of the wall remained apparently untouched for about 1000 years, additions were made at its base.
 The function of this footing is not apparent.
 Was it meant to serve a structural function, protecting the base of the wall, as with damp courses ($kis\hat{u}$ in Akkadian) against the base of mudbrick walls?
 Or was it a bench related to activities that would take place in front of the curtain walls?
-Larger exposure than was possible this year, toward the south, will presumably help find an answer.
+Larger exposure than was possible this year, towards the south, would presumably help find an answer.
 But what is certain from the accumulations against this feature is that it is to be dated to the early Mittani period.